Panaganti Ramarayaningar: No-confidence motion

 In 1923, a few prominent members of the Justice Party broke off to form the United Nationalist Party and projected themselves as "Democrats".
 The dissidents were led by C. R. Reddy, a leader of the Justice Party, who complained of the dictatorial rule of the Raja and his insensitive, unimaginative policies.
 On 27 November 1923, a no-confidence motion was introduced against the government of the Raja of Panagal.
 The no-confidence motion was defeated by a margin of 65 votes to 44.

 Reforms

-Ramarayaningar introduced a number of reforms during his tenure as Chief Minister.
+Ramarayaningar introduced a number of reforms during his tenure as First Minister.